KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_dome/README.md

 - The cube map is stored in non-prefiltered form (in nits units), rather than prefiltered (in lux units.)
 - Only the top level full resolution cube map is stored, rather than the mip chain.
-- The cube map is assumed to be encoded in RGBE if low dynamic range, rather than RGBD.
+- The cube map data, if specified via a PNG, is assumed to be encoded in R11G11B10F, rather than RGBD.
 - No spherical harmonic is stored, if needed it can be generated at run-time.
 - No rotation quaternion on the image cube map is specified.